 * Featured on 95.5 KLOS “Heidi and Frank” Show, Los Angeles.

-Touring with acts as a hired guitar player and recording (Toad the Wet Sprocket, Everclear, Grant Langston, Nicole Gordon, Shane Alexander, Quenby & the West of Wayland Band, Debby Holiday, Shari Puorto), Hawthorn has also written and produced songs for other upcoming artists and placed original songs on NBC, CBS, ABC, HBO, MTV, THE HISTORY CHANNEL, Discovery and FOX.
+Touring with acts as a hired guitar player and recording (Toad the Wet Sprocket, Everclear, Grant Langston, Nicole Gordon, Shane Alexander, Quenby & the West of Wayland Band, Debby Holiday, Shari Puorto), Hawthorn has also written and produced songs for other upcoming artists and placed original songs on NBC, CBS, ABC, HBO, MTV, THE HISTORY CHANNEL, ESPN, Discovery and FOX.

 Rounding out the band is: